CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Maintenance.md

 #### Some features can't be disabled?

-> Some features are just customisations of the vanilla game functionality and are always enabled:
+> Some features are just customizations of the vanilla game functionality and are always enabled:
 > * [Toggle traffic lights](Toggle-Traffic-Lights.md)
 > * [](Lane-Arrows.md)
 > * [Toggle despawn](Toggle-Despawn.md)